Is Montana a good place to live

-Montana climate is rather various because of the big area of the state and difference in elevation.
+Montana’s climate is quite varied because of the large area of the state and the difference in elevation.
 In general, it is semi-arid continental, but when you appear at the altitude of 13,000 feet, the mountain peaks can remain snowy even in summer.

 People living in the eastern part of the state that is predominantly covered with plains and hills can experience four different seasons throughout the year.
 In winter, the average temperature is 28°F, and in summer – 84.5°F. You can sometimes feel cold winds coming from Canada, while the average yearly precipitation is rather low – only 15 inches.
 However, this number can double in the western valleys blocked by mountains thanks to the moist Pacific air.

 Montana is the third least populated state in the US.
 Being the 4th largest state by area, there are only 1.08 million people living there.
 The average number of people per one square mile is just 7.09.
 The state has 2.4 people per house compared to the U.S. average of about 2.6.
 Consequently, there is much pure untouched land and most of the population is cantered in the county seats.

 6. Much unspoiled land and beautiful nature

 Montana is located in the western part of the US, so its geography is varied and includes mountains and valleys, plains and hills, lakes and rivers etc. Such diversity creates a splendid landscape not spoilt by people, especially in the north and east of the state.
 The weather and clear skies make all this beauty much more striking and spectacular, so it is not surprising why many tourists want to this state.
 This is one of the benefits of living in Montana.